-- You can get legal help. - The Office of Student Life maintains a list of providers of free and low cost legal immigration services.
-Contact the Dean of Students, Dr. Stu Cleek in Kerrwood Hall Room 214, by calling (805) 565-6028 or by emailing scleek@westmont.edu.
-If you are detained you can ask the officer or agent for a list of free and low cost providers. - You can learn more about your rights. - The "Know Your Rights" section of the California Office of Immigrant Assistance provides more information about the rights and resources related to immigration status.
+You can get legal help.

+• The office of student life maintains a list of providers of free and low cost legal immigration services.
+Contact the dean of students, Stu Cleek in Kerrwood Hall Room 214, by calling (805) 565-6029 or by emailing scleek@westmont.edu.
+If you are detained you can ask the officer or agent for a list of free and low cost providers.

+You can learn more about your rights.

+• The "Know Your Rights" section of the California Office of Immigrant Assistance provides more information about the rights and resources related to immigration status.